DataFire/Integrations/integrations/generated/azure_network_networkwatcher/README.md

 *Output schema unknown*

 ### NetworkWatchers_GetFlowLogStatus
-Queries status of flow log on a specified resource.
+Queries status of flow log and traffic analytics (optional) on a specified resource.

 ```js